A lot or a little?

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that Sweetbitter is a show about young woman who moves to New York City and begins working in the complicated restaurant industry.
-The sweet part: it's essentially a story about the main character, Tess, leaving home and growing up.
-The bitter: it's also filled with enough sex, drugs, and excessive drinking to make this a show for grown-ups only.
-There's nudity and simulated sex, alcohol and cocaine use, and cursing includes "f--k," "s--t," and everything in between.
+Parents need to know that Sweetbitter is a show about a young woman who moves to New York City and begins working in the complicated restaurant industry.
+The sweet part: It's essentially a story about the main character, Tess, leaving home and growing up.
+The bitter: It's also filled with enough sex, drugs, and excessive drinking to make this a show for grown-ups only.
+There's nudity and simulated sex, alcohol and cocaine use, and cursing that includes "f--k," "s--t," and everything in between.
 Though Tess seems to have a strong moral compass, she is constantly pushing her own boundaries, making mistakes, and learning how to take responsibility for herself.

 What's the story?